1 December 2021

 Note how submitform is automatically available in JavaScript.

-💣 ID’s can make CSS specificity confusing.
+ID’s can cause confusion in CSS specificity.
 When ID’s are used for styling, it will have a side effect of increasing the specificity of the CSS rules.
 Let’s start with a simple HTML document with ID’s and classes:

 <div id="register-page">